hshadman/IDP_Global_Local_Conformational_Landscapes/documentation.md

 | `fC_value` | f<sub>C_shape</sub> score: a quantitative measurement of the conformational diversity of the protein/peptide. |

-All figures are returned via Matplotlib and can be further customized.
+All figures are returned via Matplotlib and can be further customized by adjusting the source code.

 ---